makersacademy/takeaway-challenge/README.md

 - Menu - Responsibility Holding the menu items
 - Order - Responsibility collating order
+- Purchase - Responsible with proceeding with the order
+- Customer -
 - Interaction - Responsible for capturing user input
 - Confirmation - Responsible for Texting Confirmation to the purchaser